SkaillZ/ubernet/README.md

 SyncedValue<int> val = new SyncedValue<int>(1);
 ```

-Shorter versions are available for common types:
+Shorter versions are available for common types.
+The following types can also be assigned from the inspector:

 * `SyncedBool` for booleans
 * `SyncedInt` for integers